Average-case Speedup for Product Formulas: Preliminary: Concentration for multivariate polynomials

-Lastly, to see how the RHS is the advertised variance~\eqref{eq:variance_proxy}, note that the two-point inequality (Fact~\ref{fact:two_point}) becomes an equality with $C_p=1$, which implies equality for a scalar version of Proposition~\ref{prop:general_matrix_function}.
-The rest is analogous as above.
+\begin{proof}[Proof of Proposition~\ref{prop:var_proxy}] To see why the RHS is the advertised variance proxy~\eqref{eq:variance_proxy}, we apply the two-point inequality (Fact~\ref{fact:two_point}) to the variance proxy.
+At $p=2$ (which gives $C_p=1$) the two-point inequality becomes an equality, which implies equality for a scalar version of Proposition~\ref{prop:general_matrix_function}.
+Following the above chain of equations yields the desired expression. \end{proof}